Real people sharing their experiences with the NW SBDC.

 Mike Stittsworth – Stittsworth Meats

-This is Don Andree, owner of the Ravenrock Gallery in Bemidji.
+This is Don Andree, owner of the Ravenrock Jewelry in Bemidji.
 He received assistance from the Northwest Small Business Development and this is his story.